 j. use of methods to ensure protection of threatened and endangered species.

 Performance Measure 2.3.
-Program Participants shall implement forest management practices to protect and maintain forest and soil productivity
+Certified Organizations shall implement practices which protect and maintain forest and soil productivity and soil health.

 Indicators:

 1. Process to identify soils vulnerable to compaction, and use of appropriate methods, including the use of soil maps where available, to avoid excessive soil disturbance.